 Private Company Boards are Smaller and Less Independent

-What stats about private company Boards show is this: they tend to be smaller and less independent than public company Boards.
+Statistics show that private company Boards are smaller and less independent than public company Boards.

 1. Board independence.
 Private company boards are overwhelmingly composed of related Directors – owners, executives and suppliers like company lawyers and accountants.
 For the past decade, public company Boards have put significant emphasis on attracting outside Directors who can make decisions independent of any relationship to the Company.
 Does this help?
 Sure it does.
 Lots have private business owners have told me their business performs better when they get outside perspective and someone who holds them accountable for performance.